geekwolf-cloud/geekwolf.cloud/docs/_posts/2025-01-14-A-look-into-authentication-Single-Sign-On.md

   - Federated SSO: Users authenticate via an OpenID provider (e.g., Google or Microsoft), which provides identity tokens to third-party applications.

 ---

+### SAML

+- **What it is**:
+  SAML (Security Assertion Markup Language) is an XML-based standard for exchanging authentication and authorisation data between an identity provider (IdP) and a service provider (SP).
+While not an authentication protocol itself, SAML enables federated identity and SSO by securely transmitting user identity information in the form of assertions.

+- **SSO support**:
+  Strong.
+SAML is widely used for SSO in web-based applications, particularly in enterprise environments.
+It enables users to authenticate once with an identity provider and access multiple service providers without re-entering credentials.
+SAML is highly compatible with legacy systems, making it a staple for many SaaS providers.

+- **SSO examples**:
+  - Enterprise users log into SaaS applications like Salesforce, Workday, or Dropbox using a SAML-based identity provider such as Azure AD or Okta.
+  - Cross-organisational authentication scenarios, where employees from one company authenticate to another organisation’s resources using SAML federation.
+  - Educational institutions enabling access to shared platforms via a single login through SAML-based federations like InCommon.

+---

 ### FIDO2/WebAuthn